MrJJohnson20/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Restart the server by going to to ISS and stop/starting the server
-- Set up varios roles in osTicket such as Teams, Department, Agents
+- Set up various roles in osTicket such as Teams, Department, Agents
-- Set up var
+- Setting up catagories for service-level agreement and
 - Item 4
-- Item 5

 <h2>Configuration Steps</h2>